Triplehorn Insect Collection Voucher Deposition Policy

 Voucher Deposition

-The final and most critical part of the vouchering process is the actual deposition, the physical transfer of study specimens from the scientists to a recognized and publicly accessible research Collection.
+The final and most critical part of the vouchering process is the actual deposition, the physical transfer of the research voucher specimens from the scientists to a recognized and publicly accessible research Collection.

 The voucher repository should be clearly identified on all traditional and electronic publications citing or resulting from the study of the vouchers, including databases and web pages.
 Citation should include the full name (C. A. Triplehorn Insect Collection), academic affiliation (The Ohio State University), and the traditional 4-letter coden (OSUC) of the repository.

-The following information is required by the Collection for all voucher depositions:
+Required documentation / information for all voucher depositions:

 For more information about voucher deposition at the Triplehorn Insect Collection, please contact the Curator.